- This topic has 0 replies, 1 voice, and was last updated 12 months ago by .

 1. Bed bugs in your bed

 Bed bugs live close to their food source, often near where humans sleep.
 While they can’t chew through mattresses, they hide in the seams, tags, and piping.
-Check for them in cracks on the bed frame and headboard too.
+Check for them in cracks on the bed frame and headboard too.2.
+Soft furnishings

 Bed bugs are attracted to places with food, so if you relax on a sofa or armchair in your bedroom, they might be there too.
 Don’t just search the bedroom; check sofas in living areas.
-They can also hide in cushions and curtains, enjoying the folds of the fabric.
+They can also hide in cushions and curtains, enjoying the folds of the fabric.3.
+Check your drawers

 If your bedroom wallpaper is loose or torn, glue it down to avoid providing bed bugs with a hiding spot.
-Also, inspect fabric wall hangings, behind pictures, and wall-hung clocks for potential bed bug locations.
+Also, inspect fabric wall hangings, behind pictures, and wall-hung clocks for potential bed bug locations.7.
+Cracks and crevices

 Fix cracks and holes in walls promptly, as bed bugs thrive in such spaces.
-It’s a good motivation for tackling those long-delayed DIY tasks – grab some filler and take care of it!
+It’s a good motivation for tackling those long-delayed DIY tasks – grab some filler and take care of it!8.
+Carpets

 Choose a short, tightly-woven carpet over a long-piled or shaggy rug in your bedroom to make it less inviting for bed bugs.
-If you prefer rugs, go for washable ones that can be cleaned in hot water to help combat infestations.
+If you prefer rugs, go for washable ones that can be cleaned in hot water to help combat infestations.9.
+Clothing

 Bed bugs can quickly infest places by hitching a ride on clothes and linens, especially during travel.
 To avoid this, promptly unpack and organize your laundry upon returning home.
 Research from Sheffield University suggests bed bugs are attracted to the smell of humans, making it advisable to use an enclosed basket for dirty laundry instead of leaving it on the bedroom floor.